-Tim is currently engaged in a long-term musical ethnography of Dominica.
-Focusing on the musical complexities and socio-cultural meanings accruing to jing ping, cadence-lypso, and bouyon in the process of interacting with each other and with other local and translocal genres, this project investigates: 1) the many ways through which historical and contemporary junctures and disjunctures between the Anglophone and Francophone Caribbean have shaped the particular spaces within which Dominican music is produced and consumed; 2) the musical and linguistic inheritances that, forged into new statements of creole musical life, combine to provide rich sources for the region’s popular music; and 3) the fraught dynamics by virtue of which tourism and the fiscal pressures attendant to small island economics continue to exert downward pressure on the options and opportunities available to musicians and audiences in Dominica.
-He is also, together with Jocelyne Guilbault, working on an edited collection concerning music and sound in the all-inclusive hotels of the Caribbean.
+Rommen is currently engaged in a musical ethnography of Dominica.
+Focusing on the musical complexities and socio-cultural meanings accruing to jing ping, cadence-lypso, and bouyon in the process of interacting with each other and with other local and translocal genres, this project investigates: 1) the many ways through which historical and contemporary dynamics between the Anglophone and Francophone Caribbean have shaped the particular spaces within which Dominican music is produced and consumed; 2) the musical and linguistic inheritances that, forged into new statements of creole musical life, combine to provide rich possibilities for understanding and enacting citizenship; and 3) the unique pressures that small island economics continue to exert on the options and opportunities available to musicians and audiences in Dominica.

 - Introduction to Global Music